 Neither party will be liable for any consequential, special, indirect, exemplary or punitive damages arising out of or in any way related to this Agreement, including without limitation loss of profits, revenue, interest, goodwill, loss or corruption of data or other interruption of business (whether in contract, tort or under other legal theory), even if advised of the possibility of such damages.

-Except for breach of the indemnification sections hereunder, or fraud or willful misconduct, each party’s aggregate liability to the other for direct damages under these General Software Vendor Terms is limited to the greater of (i) an amount equal to twelve (12) times the monthly fees paid or payable in the one (1) month period preceding a claim, or (ii) an amount equal to the fees paid or payable in the twelve (12) month period preceding a claim.
+Except for breach of the indemnification sections hereunder, gross negligence or fraud or willful misconduct, each party’s aggregate liability to the other for direct damages under these General Software Vendor Terms is limited to the greater of (i) an amount equal to twelve (12) times the monthly fees paid or payable in the one (1) month period preceding a claim, or (ii) an amount equal to the fees paid or payable in the twelve (12) month period preceding a claim.

 9. INDEMNIFICATION

-The parties agree to indemnify, defend and hold harmless the other party (in its capacity as "Indemnitee”) from and against any and all third party claims, liabilities, losses and expenses arising out of a claim that the Services or Software Vendor content infringes the intellectual property rights of a third party.
+The parties agree to indemnify, defend and hold harmless the other party and its affiliates (and their respective employees, directors and representatives) (in its capacity as "Indemnitee”) from and against any and all third party claims, liabilities, losses and expenses (including reasonable legal costs) to the extent that such is arising out of a claim that the Services or Product Listing (for which Capterra is the indemnifying party), or Software Vendor content (for which Software Vendor is the indemnifying party) infringes the intellectual property rights of a third party.

+.

 GOVERNING LAW